ruggeri/tech-notes/randos/automotive/engines/02b-flat-twin.md

 # Note: This is the same timing as a 360deg inline twin, so should have
 # same exhaust note.

-# Note: Perfect reciprocating primary and secondary balance.
-Has primary
+# Note: Perfect primary reciprocating and secondary reciprocating
-# and secondary rotational imbalance, but this may not be very great
+# balance.
+Has primary rotational and secondary rotational imbalance,
+# but this may not be very great because pistons are almost opposite
-# because pistons are almost opposite each other.
+# each other.
 ```

 **Balance Analysis**